 All residents in School of Law housing need to do their part.
 Please take a moment to review how you too can recycle.
-Recycling bins for paper, glass, plastic and metal are located in Mercer Residence, D'Agostino Hall, 130 MacDougal Street, and 230 Sullivan Street.
+Recycling bins for paper, glass, plastic and metal are located in Hayden Hall, D'Agostino Hall, and 130 MacDougal Street.

-Mercer Residence - Mixed Recyclable Bins are located in the refuse closets located on each floor, and in the study rooms, computer labs, The Pub, Game Room, Mercer 312, and the lobby.
+Hayden Hall - Mixed Recyclable Bins are located in the refuse closets located on each floor, and in the study rooms, computer labs, The Pub, Game Room, Hayden 312, and the lobby.

 D'Agostino Hall - Mixed Recyclable Bins are located by the elevators on each floor, in the computer lab, The Commons, the Journals, and the lobby.

 130 MacDougal Street - Recycling bins are located next to the trash bins in the alley.